OM-MediaWorks/PDF-image-converter/README.md

 #### Deno

-Deno users should import from "https://deno.land/x/pdf_to_jpg/pdfImageConverter.ts" For standalone use of the converter, import "convertPDFtoJPG" For integrated use with Oak, import "convertPDFtoJPGOakRoute"
+Deno users should import from "https://deno.land/x/pdf_to_jpg/index.ts" For standalone use of the converter, import "pdfImageConverter" For integrated use with Oak, import "pdfImageConverterOakRoute"

 #### Standalone Server